Pine Marten Class

 Spelling

 At All Saints’ Primary School, we follow the Read, Write Inc. spelling scheme in Key Stage 2.
-This Summer term, we will continue learning the Year 4 spelling rules, as well as revisiting previous spelling patterns in order to fully imbed the children’s understanding of each spelling rule.
+This Spring term, we will continue to learn the Year 4 spelling rules, as well as revisiting previous spelling patterns in order to fully imbed the children’s understanding of each spelling rule.

 Dates for the diary